 Under 18's are seen if presenting with simple Orthopaedic conditions but should otherwise be referred to Paediatric services - (see exclusions below).

-- Physiotherapy in Your Community - South DHHS website
+- Physiotherapy in Your Community - South - Department of Health website

 - Managing Your Back Pain Booklet